OreAdebiyi14/CA1--Software-Quality-Handbook/Software_Quality_Handbook.md

 # [Project Plan: Software Quality Handbook](project_plan.md)

 ## **1. Project Overview**
-As part of our team, we have been tasked with developing a **Software Quality Handbook** to establish best practices and improve our development workflow.
+As part of our software engineering team, we have been tasked with developing a **Software Quality Handbook** to establish best practices and improve our development workflow.

-Currently, in our team we are follow different workflows, leading to **unpredictable project progress and frequent defects** in production.
+Currently, in our team of 20 software engineers we are follow different workflows, leading to **unpredictable project progress and frequent defects** in production.
 This handbook will define **clear quality standards** for all engineers, ensuring consistency and efficiency across all projects.

 The handbook will cover the following key topics:
 - **Task Estimation in Scrum**